japaric/rust-san/README.md

 Where `$SAN` is one of `address`, `leak`, `memory` or `thread`.

-Be sure to always pass `--target x86_64-unknown-linux-gnu` to Cargo or you'll end up sanitizing the build scripts that Cargo runs.
+Be sure to **always** pass `--target x86_64-unknown-linux-gnu` to Cargo or else you'll end up sanitizing the build scripts that Cargo runs or run into compilation error if your crate depends on a dylib.

 ## Examples